circular-zamboni/chrysopelea/README.md

 # What is Chrysopelea?

-Zero-infrastructure data storage, collaborative manipulation, analysis, and visualization, by using Airtable combined with Python running in the browser.
+Zero-infrastructure data storage, collaborative manipulation, analysis, and visualization.
+This is enabled by using Airtable combined with Python running in the browser.

 ## What this block does